GoogleContainerTools/google-container-tools-intellij/README.md

 ### Continuous development on Kubernetes

-Now it is time to deploy the project to Kubernetes or develop on a Kubernetes cluster from your IDE!
-Before we start, make sure [all required dependencies](https://github.com/GoogleContainerTools/google-container-tools-intellij#prerequisites-and-required-dependencies) are available on your machine.
+Now you can set up a continuous development iteration cycle in your IDE.
 Click the run action for `Develop on Kubernetes` to start development cycle on your Kubernetes cluster:

 <img src="docs/images/k8s-develop-run-icon.png" alt="run target click" width="400"/>